section-engineering-education/engineering-education/articles/howto-build-astatic-site-with-gatsbyjs/index.md

 Having a one-page static site doesn’t sound cool at all, what if you want to have 2 or more pages?
 To do this create another page and link them together, so that you can easily navigate through the added pages.

-First of all, import a Gatsby react link and add it to the top of the index.js file `import { Link } from "gatsby"`.
+First, import a Gatsby react link and add it to the top of the index.js file `import { Link } from "gatsby"`.

 Secondly, create a .js file with the name **page-2.js** in the pages folder and add this code snippet: